dujanhung/evtsbx-api-doc/lua/es_GUI.md

 <code>es</code>
 </td></tr></table>

-a helper class to interact with GUI.
+a helper class to interact with MOD GUI.

 >[!IMPORTANT]
 >"Evertech Sandbox" support `PNG` and `JPG` files. other files would fire an error.